This article was updated on August 7, 2018.

 1. Embrace Digital Options

-Technology, according to a new ADP Research Institute® study The Evolution of Work: The Changing Nature of the Global Workforce, has "introduced new flexibility" into the workplace, allowing employees "a greater sense of freedom," more efficiency, and greater connectedness "without the traditional limitations of time and place," says the report.
+Technology, according to a new ADP Research Institute® (ADP RI) study The Evolution of Work: The Changing Nature of the Global Workplace, has "introduced new flexibility" into the workplace, allowing employees "a greater sense of freedom," more efficiency, and greater connectedness "without the traditional limitations of time and place," says the report.

 2. Implement eLearning and eBenefits to Personalize Services